We explain what the SA900 form covers and why it matters for families managing an estate or a trust.

 Why accuracy matters

-Make sure totals match third‑party records.
-Small mismatches can trigger queries or penalties.
-Cross‑check totals by income type and keep notes on adjustments.
+Make sure your totals match third-party records.
+HMRC receives data directly from banks, investment platforms and letting agents, so even small mismatches can trigger enquiries or penalties.
+Cross-check totals by income type and keep notes explaining any adjustments.

 | Item | Why it’s needed | Where to find it |